SmithSteven22/xrpl-iot/README.md

-# xrpl-iot Project
+# IoT-based payment system

 ## Overview
-The xrpl-iot project integrates IoT devices with the XRP Ledger (XRPL) for seamless microtransactions.
+The IoT-based payment system integrates IoT devices with the XRP Ledger (XRPL) for seamless microtransactions.
 The system enables smart cards to manage subscription- or time-based services and automates XRP payments based on usage.
 It aims to create sustainable commerce and resource management solutions, removing intermediaries by leveraging blockchain technology.

 ## Project Structure
 ```